modalityone/modality/CONTRIBUTING.md

 The CRM [layer](https://docs.modality-project.org/#_layers) provides the essential CRM features, including customer accounts, integrated mailing system etc.

 - **If you would like to contribute CRM layer code, take a look at our GitHub [issues](https://github.com/modalityproject/modality/issues?q=is%3Aissue+is%3Aopen+label%3A%22crm+layer+code%22).**
-- **You may also be interested in raising new, relevant CRM layer issues, for yourself or others to subsequently implement.**

 ## Writing Base layer code